miurahr/omegat-rst-plugin/README.md

-# OmegaT ReStracturedText plugin
+# OmegaT reStructuredText plugin

-## Where you should change?

-- Source code: `src/main/java/*`
-- Test code: `src/test/java/*` and `src/test/resources/*`
-- Project name in `settings.gradle`
-- Plugin Main class name in``gradle.properties`.
-- Integration test code: `src/integration-test/java/*` and `src/integration-test/resources/*`
-- Coding rules: `config/checkstyle/checkstyle.xml
-- Source file Header rule: `config/checkstyle/header.txt`
+## reStructured Text

+reStructured Markup Text (ReST) is a plaintext that uses simple and intuitive constructs to indicate the structure of a document.

+## Install

+Please download a zip file from Github releases.
+You can get jar file from zip distribution.
+OmegaT plugin should be placed in `$HOME/.omegat/plugin` or `C:\Program Files\OmegaT\plugin` depending on an operating systems you use and OmegaT installation configuration.

+## Development

-## Build system
+### Build system

-The ReStructuredTest filter plugin for OmegaT use Gralde for build system as same as OmegaT version 4.0 and later.
+The ReStructuredTest filter plugin for OmegaT use Gradle for build system as same as OmegaT version 4.0 and later.

-## Dependency
+### Dependency

 OmegaT and dependencies are located on remote maven repositories.
 It is nessesary to connect the internet at least first time to compile.

-## Test report
+### Test report

 You can see test result report at `build/reports/` with your favorit web browser.

-## Install

-Please download zip file from Github release.
-You can get jar file from zip distribution.
-OmegaT plugin should be placed in `$HOME/.omegat/plugin` or `C:\Program Files\OmegaT\plugin` depending on your operating system.

 ## License